 How Recursion Works in Stack Memory

-Each recursive call creates a new stack frame containing:
+Each recursive call creates a new stack frame that stores:

 - Local variables